dfinity/candid/tools/didc/config.md

 Note that some properties, such as depth, only apply to the first occurance in the type path.
 Otherwise, we get an infinite recursion.

-Based on the above requirements, we use Dhall as our config language.
+Based on the above requirements, we use Dhall as our config language, which has similar type to Candid with more concise syntax.

 ## Random config

 For random value generation, we define the following properties,

-* `range = Some [lower, upper]`, specifies the range for all integer types.
-If omitted or invalid, we uses the full integer range.
+* `range = Some [-300, 300]`, specifies the range for all integer types.
+If omitted or invalid, we use the full integer range.
 * `width = Some 10`, specifies the maximal length for `vec` and `text`.
-If omitted, we estimate the length based on the size of the element.
+If omitted, we estimate the length based on the size of the vector element.
-* `text = Some "kind"`, specifies the kind of text we want to generate for `text`.
-If omitted, we take a random bytes and convert to utf-8 text.
-The implemented kind are "name", "name.cn", "company", "country", "path", and "bs", which all come from the `fake` crate.
+* `text = Some "ascii"`, specifies the kind of text we want to generate for `text`.
+If omitted, it generates random utf8 text.
+The implemented kinds are "ascii", "emoji", as well as some words from the `fake` crate: "name", "name.cn", "company", "country", "path", and "bs".
-* `value = Some "CandidValue"`, specifies a fixed value in Candid textual form.
+* `value = Some "record {}"`, specifies a fixed value in Candid textual form.
 It will be type checked against the expected type.
 * `depth = Some 10`, specifies the maximal depth for the Candid value.
 For recursive types, it only applies to the first occurance of the type selector.
 The depth bound is a soft limit.
 * `size = Some 10`, specifies the maximal size for the Candid value.
 For recursive types, it only applies to the first occurance of the type selector.
 The size bound is a soft limit.

-## Why not use Candid as a configure language for Candid?
+## Why not use Candid as a configuration language for Candid?

 We can!
-The config language is of the following Candid type `configs`:
+The config is of the following Candid type `configs`:

 ```
 type RandomConfig = record {